BY AARON SHAPIRO

 So whether you enjoy vacationing in winter, spring, summer, or fall, instead of following Carole King and James Taylor’s advice to just call, why not follow Wisconsin’s 1930s roadside signage to “Relax in Wisconsin: Where friends and nature meet”?
 Exploring the history of North Woods tourism can prove fascinating, particularly discovering how promoters have marked the region as an industrial behemoth, a land of agricultural plenty, a natural paradise, a rustic escape, and a vacation utopia.
 As they have for centuries, the humans who inhabit the region and the actions they take toward nature, each other, and the past will continue to determine the future of the North Woods.

-The Luire of the North Woods: Cultivating Tourism in the Upper Midwest.
-He is assistant professor of history at Auburn University, and previously served as national historian for the USDA Forest Service in Washington, D.C., and as assistant director of the Scholl Center for Family and Community History at Chicago's Newberry Library.
+Aaron Shapiro, a Chicago native and North Woods visitor since his youth, is author of The Luire of the North Woods: Cultivating Tourism in the Upper Midwest.
+He is assistant professor of history at Auburn University, and previously served as national historian for the USDA Forest Service in Washington, D.C., and as assistant director of the Scholl Center for Family and Community History at Chicago’s Newberry Library.

 “The Lure of the North Woods is likely to become the definitive history of tourism in the twentieth century Midwest, and a landmark in the history of modern tourism in the United States.”

 —Susan Sessions Rugh, author of Are We There Yet?
 The Golden Age of American Family Vacations